jvrplmlmn/k8s-droneci-argocd/README.md

 ## Requirements

-- A working Kubernetes cluster
+- A working Kubernetes cluster with `ingress-nginx`.
+  Since this is provider specific, make sure to follow https://kubernetes.github.io/ingress-nginx/deploy/
 - `kubectl`
 - `htpasswd`: Required to generate the auth of the Docker Registry